 About The Author

-Colleen Beaty is senior editor at ELECTRICAL CONTRACTOR magazine.
-She has been writing about topics such as outside line work, wildlife and habitat conservation for more than 15 years.
-Reach her at [email protected].
+Colleen Beaty is senior editor at ELECTRICAL CONTRACTOR Magazine.
+She has been writing about topics such as outside line work, wildlife and habitat conservation for more than 18 years.
+She can also be found hosting ELECTRICAL CONTRACTOR's webinars.
+Reach her on LinkedIn or at [email protected].